-OCC will offer periodic sexual violence informational programs and training for primary and ongoing prevention and awareness to students and employees in compliance with the Violence Against Women Act.
-Questions about OCC's Anti-Harassment Policy and Title IX procedures can be directed to the Associate Vice President of Human Resources/ Title IX Compliance Officer at 732-255-0400 ext.
-2150.
-The office is located in the Grunin Center, Building #11.
-In addition, the College Safety and Security Office provides Crime Prevention Tips to students, staff and faculty to increase personal safety awareness.
+OCC offers informational programs and training for primary and ongoing prevention and awareness on sexual violence to students and employees in compliance with the Violence Against Women Act.

+Questions about OCC's Anti-Harassment Policy and Title IX procedures can be directed to the Title IX Coordinator at 732-255-0400 ext.
+2944.
+The office is located in the Administration Building (#1).
+In addition, the DCSS provides crime prevention tips to students, staff and faculty to increase personal safety awareness.
 The officers have training in crime prevention programs on topics including, but not limited to, sexual assault, drug and alcohol awareness, personal safety, theft and vandalism.
-Individual or group presentations may be arranged by contacting the Director of College Safety and Security at 732-255-0451.
+Individual or group presentations may be arranged by contacting the Director of Campus Safety and Security at 732-255-0451.